arnika-rajput/ArnikaRajput/README.md

 To enable auto-updating posts from LinkedIn or Medium:

 1. Write posts on [Medium](https://medium.com/) or LinkedIn.
-2. Use GitHub Action like [dev.to-updater](https://github.com/gautamkrishnar/blog-post-workflow) or [rss-to-readme](https://github.com/marketplace/actions/rss-to-readme) with your LinkedIn RSS feed.
+2. Use GitHub Action like [blog-post-workflow](https://github.com/gautamkrishnar/blog-post-workflow).
-3. I can help you configure this if needed.
+3. I can help you configure it if needed.

 ---